robertcorponoi/chain-xhr/README.md

 # chain-xhr

-As stated in the MDN docs, a XMLHttpRequest is the safest and most reliable way to make HTTP requests. chain-xhr aims to make making XHR requests as simple as possible through a chainable API.
+Chain XHR aims to make creating XHR requests as simple as possible through a chainable API.

-ChainXHR is not final yet and I plan on implementing more features including simplifying the process of sending different types of data such as form data.
+**Note:** chain-xhr is not final yet and I plan on implementing more features including simplifying the process of sending different types of data such as form data.

 </div>